GUDHI/gudhi-devel/src/python/doc/representations.rst

 This module, originally available at https://github.com/MathieuCarriere/sklearn-tda and named sklearn_tda, aims at bridging the gap between persistence diagrams and machine learning, by providing implementations of most of the vector representations for persistence diagrams in the literature, in a scikit-learn format.
 More specifically, it provides tools, using the scikit-learn standard interface, to compute distances and kernels on persistence diagrams, and to convert these diagrams into vectors in Euclidean space.

 A diagram is represented as a numpy array of shape (n,2), as can be obtained from :func:`~gudhi.SimplexTree.persistence_intervals_in_dimension` for instance.
 Points at infinity are represented as a numpy array of shape (n,1), storing only the birth time.
+The classes in this module can handle several persistence diagrams at once.
+In that case, the diagrams are provided as a list of numpy arrays.
+Note that it is not necessary for the diagrams to have the same number of points, i.e., for the corresponding arrays to have the same number of rows: all classes can handle arrays with different shapes.

 A small example is provided